Strategic Highway Safety Plan (SHSP)

 Strategic planning is a proven, effective process when all partners are engaged throughout the planning, implementation, and evaluation phases.

 Local Strategic Highway Safety Plans (LSHSP) and Vision Zero Plans (VZ), can be developed in coordination with the Maryland Highway Safety Office.
 Local jurisdictions are encouraged to develop their own SHSP that takes on the principles and overall goals of the Maryland SHSP while addressing specific concerns in their jurisdictions.
 PRO Managers offer support and resources to local jurisdictions that are interested in creating their own plans.
+To view established local highway safety plans please visit our Community Outreach page.

 If interested in developing an SHSP for your municipality, town, or county, contact us.